aminnoura/Cognigy/README.md

 ## Config
 rename config file (remove `.copy` from file name) and add your token and endpoint. <br/>
 File name should be `conf.ts` after renaming

+## To Fix
+Issue with add local variables from .env file